The Broken Food System of America

 Stevia: This plant has zero calories, zero carbs, and is 50-300 times sweeter than sugar.
 Make sure when buying this it is 100% stevia and is NOT mixed with any artificial sweeteners.

 Raw Honey: Raw honey is better than regular honey.
-Raw honey is extracted from the honeycomb and simply strained through mesh, while regular honey is extracted with heat and sometimes contains additional sweeteners.
+Raw honey is extracted from the honeycomb and simply strained through mesh.
+Regular honey is extracted with heat.
+It sometimes contains additional sweeteners.
 Raw honey also has some impressive health benefits.

 Preserving food at home can be daunting especially depending on the method you choose to use.
 It doesn’t have to be scary!
-Preserving your food at home without synthetic preservatives can ensure your food lasts longer and promotes a healthier lifestyle with less synthetic chemicals in your body.
+Preserving your food at home without synthetic preservatives can make it last longer.
+It also promotes a healthier lifestyle with fewer synthetic chemicals in your body.

 Water Bath Canning: Water bath canning can be done for highly acidic and very high sugar content foods.
 Canned goods can be good for 1-1.5 years.
 This is a great option for those who like to make jams, jellies, pickled items, and more.
 Making these things from scratch is very easy and just requires a little bit of work.